openstax/tutor-server/README.md

 After creating the databases and after changing any of the migrations, run `rake parallel:prepare` to copy the database schema to each of them.

 `rake parallel:spec` can then be used to run the testing suite in parallel.

+## Running Demos

+A demo rake task exists to populate the database with certain courses and scenarios.
+The demos assume that appropriate data has been loaded into CNX and Exercises.
+Before running the task you should drop the database and reload it:

+`bundle exec rake db:drop db:create db:migrate db:seed demo`

+The courses that are set up in the demo are determined by the YAML files in the [lib/tasks/demo](https://github.com/openstax/tutor-server/tree/master/lib/tasks/demo) directory.
+It is in these files that you can configure different periods, student membership in periods, CNX book UUID and version, assignments and progress on those assignments, etc.

+By default, all YAML files in that directory are run (with the exception of `people.yml`).
+If you want to only run one, you can specify its name in the rake call, e.g. to load only the Biology course you would say:

+`bundle exec rake db:drop db:create db:migrate db:seed demo[biology]`

+As an admin you can search for the various users set up by the demo scripts (or you can check out the demo YAML files in `/lib/tasks`).
+For your convenience, here are a few of the student usernames:

+  * student-ak
+  * student-hp
+  * student-hg
+  * student-cd
+  * student-nz
+  * student-ne
+  * student-sd

+The teacher login is: teacher-cm

+These teachers and students derive their username from the full names.
+E.g. `student-cd` maps to the user "Clarissa Dalloway".
+The full list of names and initials can be [found here](https://github.com/openstax/tutor-server/blob/master/lib/tasks/demo/people.yml).